tektutor/kubernetes-oct-2022/Day1/README.md

 - hence every container gets an IP Address
 - each container has a Network Stack (7 OSI layers)
 - each container has a file system
+- container doesn't not OS Kernel
+- each container runs in its namespace

 ## What are the different Container Tools available?